Oreire/stock-app/README.md

 To be extended to deploy Ansible playbooks and Docker compose

-later updates fpr the peovisioningnof containerized applicayions would be imolemented.
+Later updates for the provisioning of containerized applicayions would be implemented.